mossicrue/katello-attach-subscription/README.md

       :uri: https://localhost
       :org: 1
       :cachefile: 'katello-attach-subscription.cache'
+      :verbose: true
+      :virtwho: false

 The `cachefile` is meant to run this program in a faster way because retrieving all of the systems can require huge time.
 The `cachefile` will be written each time, while if `--use-cache` is specified on command line it will be readed and will skip systems extraction.

-The `subs` section is an array of hashes which describe the subscriptions to be attached.
+The `subs` section is an array of hashes which describe the subscriptions to be checked on the hosts.
+Each subscription hash has a set of tests that a hosts had to pass:
-Each subscription hash has an `hostname` entry which will be used as an regular expression to match the hostname of the content host in Katello.
+* `hostname` is a mandatory entry that will be used as an regular expression to match the hostname of the content host in Katello.
+* `type` is an optional entry that will be used to check if a hosts is an hypervisor, a physical server or a virtual one.
+* `sub_layer` is an optional entry that will tell to kas what to do with the remaining rules after the hosts match for the first time.
+The possible values are:
+  * `stop_parsing` if the hosts match the rules, the script will stop checking the remaining rules.
+Default value if not specified.
+  * `keep_parsing` if the hosts match the rules, the script will continue checking the remaining rules, merging all the subscriptions the hosts will need.
+  * `override` if the hosts match the rules, the previous fetched subscriptions would be replaced by the founded one.
+This value works as `keep_parsing`
+* `facts` is an optional entry which contain an array of hashes that describe customizable tests for any content hosts facts.
+It is made up of three value that describe how to made the various tests.
+  * `name` is the name of the facts that has to be checked
+  * `value` is the value of the facts that has to be checked
+  * `matcher` is the type of match that has to be done.
+The current match are:
+    * `string` is a simple equal test from the hosts facts value and the value passed in yaml.
+Default value if not setted
+    * `regex` check if the content hosts value match the regex created from the content of `value`
+    * `vercmp` check if the hosts fact value pass the version comparsion specified in `value`

 It also has a `sub` entry, which is an hash of array.
 The hash has product as key, which is a string to identify the type of subscription, and the content is an array of RedHat Pool ID of subscription to be attached to the host.